secureCodeBox/documentation/docs/contributing/test-concept/scanner-test.md

 ### Integration Tests

 Each scanner has a folder with integration tests.
-For the integration tests we use the function scan.
-The functions expects as parameter: name of the scanner, scan type, required parameters for the scan and the timeout time.
+For the integration tests we check the results of the `scan` function.
+This function runs an actual SCB scan in the Kind Cluster (Through the [Scan CRD](/docs/api/crds/scan)).
+It expects as parameter: name of the scan, scanType, scanner-specific parameters for the scan and the allowed timeout.

-An integration test for the scanner amass looks like this:
+An integration test for the amass scanner looks like this:

 ```js
 test(